Amazon Relational Database Service (RDS) is a web service that makes it easier to set up, operate, and scale a relational database in the cloud.

 AWS resources are housed in highly available data center facilities in different areas of world, these data centers are called regions which further contain multiple distinct locations called Availability Zones

-Each Availability Zone is engineered to be isolated from failures in other Availability Zones, and to provide inexpensive, low-latency network connectivity to other Availability Zones in the same region
+Each AZ is engineered to be isolated from failures in other AZs, and to provide inexpensive, low-latency network connectivity to other AZs in the same region

 DB Parameter Groups